apache/trafficserver/doc/developer-guide/api/functions/TSContScheduleEveryOnThread.en.rst

     #include <ts/ts.h>

-.. function:: TSAction TSContScheduleOnThread(TSCont contp, TSHRTime timeout, TSEventThread ethread)
+.. function:: TSAction TSContScheduleEveryOnThread(TSCont contp, TSHRTime every, TSEventThread ethread)

 Description
 ===========

-Schedules :arg:`contp` to run :arg:`timeout` milliseconds in the future, on the thread specified by :arg:`ethread`.
-The :arg:`timeout` is an approximation, meaning it will be at least :arg:`timeout` milliseconds but possibly more.
+Schedules :arg:`contp` to run :arg:`every` milliseconds, on the thread specified by :arg:`ethread`.
+The :arg:`every` is an approximation, meaning it will be at least :arg:`every` milliseconds but possibly more.
 Resolutions finer than roughly 5 milliseconds will not be effective.
 Note that :arg:`contp` is required to have a mutex, which is provided to :func:`TSContCreate`.

 The return value can be used to cancel the scheduled event via :func:`TSActionCancel`.
 This is effective until the continuation :arg:`contp` is being dispatched.
 However, if it is scheduled on another thread this can be problematic to be correctly timed.
-The return value can be checked with :func:`TSActionDone` to see if the continuation ran before the return, which is possible if :arg:`timeout` is `0`.
+The return value can be checked with :func:`TSActionDone` to see if the continuation ran before the return.

 If :arg:`contp` has no thread affinity set, the thread it is now scheduled on will be set as its thread affinity thread.